wiseman-timelord/Qwen-Chatbot/README.md

 - **Virtual Environment**: Isolated Python setup in `.venv` with `data` directory for constants, vectors, temp, and history.

 ## Requirements
-- **Windows 10 22H2** — no Linux/dual-mode code (may work on Windows 11, but no version-specific code).
+- **Windows 10-11** — Its for windows, and this time there is no Linux mode code.
-- **Python 3.12** — no version-specific code for other Python versions (3.13 unsupported: Kokoro TTS requires <3.13).
+- **Python 3.10-3.12** — no version-specific code for other Python versions (3.13 unsupported: Kokoro TTS requires <3.13).
 - **Qwen v3 to v3.8, 1B-35B, GGUF** — including variants such as HuiHui abliterated/uncensored builds.

 ## Usage